mmozeiko/pkg2zip/README.md

     pkg2zip -x package.pkg [zRIF_STRING]

-To generate bgdl files for Vita Theme installation, use the -b argument in conjuction with the corresponding zRIF_STRING.
+To generate bgdl files for Vita Theme installation, use the '-b' argument in conjuction with the corresponding zRIF_STRING.

     pkg2zip -b -x package.pkg zRIF_STRING